mcneel/developer.rhino3d.com/content/en/guides/eto/containers/_index.md

 +++

 ## What are Containers?
 Containers in eto are controls designed to contain other eto controls.
-Containers (mostly) help us create responsive layouts which resize to the dialog or form.
+Containers help us create responsive layouts which resize to the dialog or form.

 ## Panels
 Panels are a single control container, and mostly used for adding padding.